Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Background: Understanding Schemas

+\newcopy{It is important to note that the visualization literature contains an ever-growing thread of work that aligns with interpretivist goals and methods, whether or not this work is labelled with that specific term.
+For example, the extensively adopted methodology of design studies uses the term `qualitative' rather than `interpretivist' but is explicitly non-positivist, stating that transferability rather than reproducibility is the end goal for all aspects of that work, including schemas constructed by researchers during problem abstraction~\cite{sedlmair_design_2012}.
+Some recent work does invoke interpretivism more explicitly, including deeper considerations of the ethics of collaboration during design studies~\cite{akbaba_troubling_2023} and particularly larger-scope considerations of epistemological frameworks~\cite{meyer_criteria_2019,akbaba_entanglements_2024}.}

-In addition to philosophical disagreements about the relative soundness of cognitivism versus critical approaches discussed here, we argue that data-driven fields require theoretical foundations capable of identifying and mitigating injustice.
-Many interpretivist critiques of unjust data science focus on algorithms and predictive systems, rather than the sensemaking per se.
-Yet schemas initially developed during early sensemaking analysis are often directly carried over into later automated systems.
-We thus advocate for critical, interpretivist, and social constructionist approaches to sensemaking with data as a direct response to these critiques, drawing attention to unjust or otherwise misleading schemas at the earliest stages of data science and visualization.
+Beyond philosophical disagreements about the relative soundness of cognitivism and positivism versus interpretivism and social constructionism, data-driven fields as a whole require theoretical foundations capable of identifying and mitigating bias, injustice, and the sort of naive \newcopy{materialism} that allows these failures to be treated as the output of an objective scientific process.
+While many interpretivist critiques of injustice in data science focus on algorithms and predictive systems like machine learning (ML) and artificial intelligence (AI) rather than human sensemaking per se \cite{ananny_algorithmic_nodate, noble_algorithms_2018, eubanks_automating_2018}, the schemas deployed early in the sensemaking process are often carried over into automated systems, amounting to a form of tacit knowledge that passes unexamined once these systems are up and running \cite{jones_TK_2013}.
+A critical, interpretivist, and social constructionist approach to sensemaking directs attention to unjust, inaccurate, and otherwise misleading schemas at the earliest stages of data analysis and visualization.
+The process outlined below illustrates one way of modeling how to productively work with data while thinking like an interpretivist.